 4. Niche blogs

 Instead of merely focusing on broad topics, niche blogs are very specific!
-Some of the niche blog ideas might be dessert recipes, red wine addicts, training programs with your own weight, poems writing, as well as French bulldog lovers.
+Some of the niche blog ideas might be food blogging, training programs with your own weight, poems writing, as well as French bulldog lovers.
 Yes, it can be that specific!

 Successful niche blog